KhawajaShahzaib/QR-Attendance-App-in-Flutter/README.md

 - **QR Code Scanning:** Allows teachers to scan QR codes for marking attendance.
 - **Location Restriction:** Reduces proxies by ensuring attendance can only be marked within a specified location.
 - **Timer Functionality:** Adds a time constraint for marking attendance for students.
+- **Authentication:** Used firebase for authentication and FireStore for storing the data.

 ## Learnings
 Through this project, I gained experience with: